openforis/accuracy-assessment/aa_analysis/doc.rst

 .. note::

     -   For projects completed in CEO: This will either be your question name or the new column name you created in Part 2 above.
-Here it is COLLECTED_CLASS following the directions in `section 4.3.2`_.
+Here it is COLLECTED_CLASS following the directions.
     -   For projects completed in CEO-SEPAL: ref_code

 Choose the column with the map data information